NIGMS/ATAC-Seq-and-Single-Cell-ATAC-Seq-Analysis/README.md

 <br>
 ![ATAC-Seq workflow](images/WorkbenchSM4_Env.png)
 <br>
-Step 2: In Docker containter image select the latest tag for the container called 'nvidiaforvertexai-rapids-22.12-cuda11.5-runtime-ubuntu20.04-py3.9'
+Step 2: In Docker containter image select the latest tag for the container called `nvidiaforvertexai-rapids-22.12-cuda11.5-runtime-ubuntu20.04-py3.9`
 <br>
 ![ATAC-Seq workflow](images/WorkbenchSM4_Img.png)
 <br>
 Step 3: Finally, in Machine Configuration use the following parameters to set up your machine.
-Make sure to select install Nvidia Drivers.
+Make sure to select install NVIDIA Drivers.
 You can continue and create your machine.
 <br>
 ![ATAC-Seq workflow](images/WorkbenchSM4_GPU.png)